tirnovar/datameerkat/_posts/2022-08-12-hierarchies-dynamic-levels-matrix-field-parameters.md

 ## Field Parameters vs. Hierarchies
 First things first.
 If we use field parameters in a slicer with a single selection for values and a matrix, it will switch between dimensions in rows.
 With multi-select, we can even define if there should be some hierarchy on row level and which dimension will be used as the top-level one *(by selecting it in order)*.

 Next, a critical point to keep in mind when trying to do some **DAX Tweaks** with field parameters is that they are executed **BEFORE** other values in a model.
-[Gilbert Quevauvilliers](https://www.linkedin.com/in/fourmoo/) has described that in his article: [How Power BI Field Parameters works under the hoods - FourMoo | Power BI | Data Analytics](https://www.fourmoo.com/2022/06/01/how-power-bi-field-parameters-works-under-the-hoods/).
+[Gilbert Quevauvilliers](https://www.linkedin.com/in/fourmoo/) has described that in his article: [How Power BI Field Parameters works under the hoods - FourMoo](https://www.fourmoo.com/2022/06/01/how-power-bi-field-parameters-works-under-the-hoods/).

 I have created my field parameter from the slightly similar table I used at the beginning of this article.
 The main difference is that if the value in *„Cat1“* doesn't have any children, then *„Cat2“* takes value from the column *„Cat1“*.